nikzayn/endorse-task/Readme.md

 # Let's Endorse Task
-- Task is to create a mern stack application which gives the list og ngo details
+- Task is to create a mern stack application which gives the list of ngo details

 ## Overview
 - Design Thoughts